RobRodden/codeclan_labs/week_02/day_04/recap_lab/README.md

 Question 5<br>
-Let’s investigate the missing values in column code further.
+Let’s investigate the missing values in column code further.<br>
 First, check which countries are missing a code.<br>
 Save these as a character vector, and use this vector to check whether you can find their code anywhere in the dataset, i.e. is the code missing for every observation for these countries.